Mahesh-Langote/flutter_multiple_loaders/README.md

 - **Circle Loader**: A circular progress indicator with customizable properties
 - **Dots Loader**: Multiple dots that fade in and out in sequence
 - **Rotating Square Loader**: A square that rotates on its center axis
+- **Glowing Loader**: A circle with pulsing glow effects and gradient colors
+- **Typing Loader**: A typing indicator with animated dots, commonly used in chat applications

 All loaders feature:
 - Customizable sizes (extra small to extra large)